Private fishing lakes in Ruby, Arizona

 ‘Catch and Release’ fishing policy for Ruby, Arizona

-Rules and regulations for fishing are Catch and Release of Bass until we re-evaluate sometime in 2014.
+Rules and regulations for fishing are Catch and Release of Bass until we re-evaluate.

 The perimeter fence surrounding Ruby, Arizona has resulted in a noticeable improvement in water quality of the two lakes, Town Lake and Mineral (Sovako) Lake.
 In previous years, cattle would wander into the lakes, adding a burdensome nutrient load and stirring up the bottom silt, making for low visibility.

 In 2009 sterile grass carp were added to both lakes for weed control.
-As a result, the lakes are more clear, there is less weed encroachment, and fishing has become more of a challenge.
+As a result, the lakes are more clear, there is less weed encroachment, and fishing has become less of a challenge.
+The carp aged out after 10.

 Fishing conditions in Ruby, Arizona lakes